-Older people are less likely to notice when they are overheated or dehydrated, and some medications can make this worse.
-They are also less able to cool their body by sweating.
+Physical changes happen as we get older, and we may be less likely to notice we are becoming overheated or dehydrated, and some medications can make this worse.
+Older people are also less able to cool their body by sweating.

 Speak with your doctor or pharmacist for advice about medicines you are taking.
-If you are an older person or if you care for someone who is older, the following tips may help:
+If you are an older person or if care for someone elderly, the following tips may help: